As those who attended the Pranayama class can attest, I can go on and on about what and why. I’ll try to keep it simple.

 Cheater’s Tips for busy days:

 –Shower.
 Soap and shampoo and rinse.
 Clip up hair (this is a great time to apply an herbal hair rinse, but that’s a subject for another day).
 Turn off water.
-Apply oil to your whole body.
+Apply a light coating of oil to your whole body.
 Linger as long as possible.
 Rinse with warm/hot water.
 This can easily be done every day instead of using moisturizer.
 A little bit every day is better than done perfectly once a month.

 Of note: Ayurvedic Herbal Oils are herbs cooked in a base oil until the beautiful constituents of the whole herb are extracted into the oil for easy digestibility through the skin into the bodily tissues.
+This is not the same as essential oils, which (depending on the potency of herb extracted and when used in excess) might not be easy to digest.
+This is not to say that EOs are not beautiful when used appropriately and wisely.

 I carry sample size bottles and can help direct you to your perfect oil.
 Your needs may shift seasonally.
 I can always guide you toward an herb, but for best results, sometimes it is helpful to have a consult so that I get a full picture of what’s going on for you.
 We are all unique with unique needs.